 The Starters at each pro shop will be available to help you place money on your member account, answer questions, and book tee times.
 This will complement the new credit card or member credit only procedures for green fee and cart fee payment.
 NO CASH will be taken or be available to make change for the range ball machine.
 Purchasing a range ball key might be a good way to go.
 They are $90 for $120 worth of balls for members and $99 for non RCSCW members.

-Please note, tee times will be available by calling the pro shop or online six days in advance or via lottery 7 days in advance.
+Please note, tee times will be available for Members by calling the pro shop, online six days in advance or via lottery 7 days in advance.
 All lottery requests need to be submitted online or by paper by 1:00 p.m. one week in advance of date of play.
 All paper lottery slips must be brought to Golf Operations, located at Pebblebrook Golf Course, no later than 1:00 p.m.
 7 days in advance.
 Public Player tee time reservations may be made 4 days in advance by calling any of our open pro shops.
 Each pro shop has access to all open tee sheets.

-Ladies’ and Men’s League will start-up again the first week of May.
-No shotguns or double tee starts will be used to help spread out the golfers.
+Ladies’ and Men’s League started the first week of May.
+No shotguns or double tee starts will be used as this helps with social distancing.

-To conform to the 6’ physical separation guidelines that the CDC has recommended, the number of people in the pro shop will be limited to any staff and a maximum of 2 golfers checking in.
+To conform to the 6’ physical separation guidelines that the CDC has recommended, the number of people in the pro shop will be limited to any staff and a maximum of 4 customers.
 Please follow the directions of the Starter.
-Golfers are encouraged to call the pro shop the day of play to check in using a credit card or member credit.
+Golfers may call the pro shop the day of play to check in using a credit card or member credit.
 When the player arrives at the golf course just let the starter know you are there for your tee time.
 Ten-minute tee times have been implemented until further notice to help assist with the distancing compliance throughout the day.
-We are asking everyone to please refrain from congregating outside the pro shop, driving range first tee or 18th green.
+We are asking everyone to please refrain from congregating outside the pro shop, driving range and throughout the golf course.
 The responsibility to comply will fall on the individual golfer/group play/league play participants.
 Failure to comply could result in loss of golf/RCSCW privileges as well as removal of groups from the schedule.

-Prepackaged food & beverages and merchandise are now available for sale in the pro shops.
+Prepackaged food, beverages and merchandise are available for sale in the pro shops.
 Canned beer, bottled soda, water, candy bars, chips, etc. However, please note that all sales are final!
 No refunds at this time.
 Please remember, no outside alcohol is allowed to be brought on golf course property.
 Violation of this policy may result in the loss of the RCSCW’s liquor licenses.

 One rider per cart will be the rule.
-Golf carts will be available for rent. $12 for 18 holes and $6 for twilight.
+Golf carts will be available for rent. $14 for 18 holes and $7 for twilight.
 Rental carts will be sanitized after each use.
-NO one rider and one walker with two bags on the cart scenarios will be allowed.
-This is where we got into trouble previously.
 Walking is allowed but the golfer will either be carrying the bag or using a pull cart.
 Pull carts are available for rent for $3.00.
 Players will not be allowed to put their bag on a cart of a rider while walking.
 The only people allowed to ride together will be couples/individuals living together.
 No exceptions!
 Please stay on cart paths as often as possible.
 No medical flags will be issued.
 Be aware of the 30’ rule for those without medical flag needs and 15’ for those who would have medical flag usage.
 No driving between green side bunkers and the greens.
 This is something we all need to police each other on as it will determine the quality of our golf courses especially near tees and greens.

 Driving ranges, practice putting greens and chipping areas will be open.
 Please refrain from congregating in these areas as well.